 The importance of digital reputation management

-One of the key people management trends for 2014 will be digital reputation management.
-With the continuing rise of social media and HR professionals becoming savvier to this, everyone will soon need to start thinking about how they are presenting themselves online.
+One of the key people management trends will be digital reputation management.
+With the continuing rise of social media and HR professionals becoming savvier about this, everyone will need to start consistently think about how they are presenting themselves online.

 The importance of reputation

 The importance of reputation to a person’s employability is nothing ground-breaking.
 After all, a reference is just one person putting their own reputation on the line for another’s.
 However, whereas in the past personal reputation was easy for job seekers to control, the digital world allows potential employers to look through the ‘shop window’ and see notably more of a candidate’s work and life online.

 Employers have the potential to gather insight beyond just the job seekers’ CVs or how they present themselves face to face in an interview situation; there is also the digital footprint to consider.
 Whether they should do so, of course, is another debate entirely.
 A professional network, such as LinkedIn, presents a great opportunity for candidates to showcase skills, expertise and interesting ideas, as well as to receive endorsements and make contacts.
 More personal digital platforms, such as blogs or social media pages such as Facebook and Twitter are more controversial territory for employment background checks.

 Keen social media consumers must be mindful to be professional at all times, remembering that often these pages can be accessed freely and by anyone.
 I’m sure everyone has heard a story of an indiscreet Facebook post or Tweet which has landed the author in hot water.

 Such digital faux pas can contaminate a good name quickly – just like in the offline world, reputations take a long time to build yet can be reduced to a ruin in minutes.
 The key to avoiding these is for candidates to remain professional and consistent across all platforms and to appear online as they would in the office.